Room selection allows incoming first-year students to select their own room, providing an opportunity to choose their

 You may ship packages prior to the move-in day.
 However, it is best to wait until you have received your room assignment as your room number will be your post office box number and should be included on your package.
-Please indicate on the package that it should be held for your arrival.
-Since secured storage space is limited, we request that you wait as late as possible to ship your items.
+Since secured storage space is limited, we request that you ship items no sooner than one week before your arrival.
 All packages must be prepaid and the university cannot assume responsibility for items shipped.

 Furnishings vary slightly for each hall.
 However, most rooms will have a long twin size bed, desk and chair, a chest of drawers, and closet for each person.
 Suite-style rooms will also have a medicine cabinet for each person and a sink in the room.
 All rooms are equipped with a smoke detector.
-Orange Hall apartments, Volunteer Hall, and Laurel Hall are also furnished with a sofa, chair, and dining table and chairs.
+Geier Hall apartments, Volunteer Hall, and Laurel Hall are also furnished with a sofa, chair, and dining table and chairs.
 The kitchen is equipped with a refrigerator, range, and trash disposal.
 Volunteer Hall has washer/dryers and dish washers.

 Students are not allowed to have an open flame (Bunsen burners, lighted candles, etc.) or open coil appliances (space heaters, toasters, etc.) in their rooms.
 Other items that are not allowed in student rooms are halogen lamps, incense, electric blankets, and George Foreman Grills.

 An extension cord must be UL approved, 16-gauge and not exceed an unspliced length of six feet with a polarized plug and a single outlet.
 Power strips and multi-plugs with surge protectors are allowed in rooms.
 Extension cords cannot be placed under carpeting or where they will be walked on – such as across the doorway.

 For health reasons, pets are not allowed in the halls or on the premises.
 The only exceptions are fish and service animals.
 Please contact Student Disability Services at 865-974-6087 for additional information on service animals.

 The University of Tennessee is a dry campus.
 In accordance with university regulations, serving, consuming, possession, being under influence or the display of an alcoholic beverage is not permitted.